 “We were surrounded by a loving community at St. Peter’s Hospital,” says Fillion.
 “In the past, her declining health made it difficult for me to spend quality time with her.
 St. Peter’s Hospital gave us the opportunity to truly treasure the time we had together before she passed away in 2013 following a stroke.”

-Wanting to honour his mother’s memory and to give back to SPH, Fillion established Fillion’s Footsteps for Palliative Care.
-This year’s walk raised more than $5,000 for St. Peter’s Hospital Foundation, adding to the nearly $9,000 raised in total from previous years.
+Wanting to honour his mother’s memory and to give back to SPH, Fillion established Fillion’s Footsteps for Palliative Care, now in its fifth year.
+2017’s walk raised more than $6,600 for St. Peter’s Hospital Foundation, adding to the nearly $9,000 raised in total from previous years.
 Proceeds have supported the purchase of a pressure mapping system and an assortment of patient chairs for the Palliative Care Program.

 “The government does not provide funding for hospital equipment and patient amenities,” explains Fillion.
 “I know the money that I raise is going to help enhance the care provided to patients in this important program.”